markstringer-dti/markstringer-dti.github.io/dti.md

 Johnstone had been trying to get the students that he was working with to have natural sounding conversations on stage.
 He'd tried all kinds of things and hadn't managed to get anything to work.
 Finally, after another day of struggling, he went home and turned on the TV.
 There was a programme by the biologist and writer Desmon Morris.
 Morris was talking about a community of chimps.
 He explained that pretty much everything that chimps do - who they sit with, who they eat with, who they have sex with, can be explained as a status transaction.
 When one chimp grooms another, the chimp that is doing the grooming is affirming that they are lower in status than the chimp that gets groomed.

-The point that Morris made in the TV programme was that most of these status-based exchanges aren't huge.
+The point that Morris made in the TV programme was that most of these status exchanges aren't huge.
 There are no fights involved, there is no chest beating.
 The exchanges are tiny, fractional indications of who is higher and lower status.
 Who sits highest on the tree.
 Who is groomed first when two near equals agree to groom each other.

 The next day, Johnstone went back to his studio and asked his students to improvise scenes.
 He had only one instruction for his students.
 Whatever one person said, the other person should try to lift themselves, or lower themselves, just slightly, in status with their reply.